1997 Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 Survival Distribution

-The San Francisco proof strikes tell a different story entirely.
-With only 2,796,678 pieces produced exclusively for collectors, these coins boast an impressive 93.1% survival rate, with 2,603,707 specimens preserved.
-This dramatic difference reflects the careful handling of proof coins, which were sold in protective sets and rarely entered circulation.
+The San Francisco proof strikes tell a completely different story.
+With only 2,796,678 pieces produced exclusively for collectors, these coins boast a 93.1% survival rate, with approximately 2,603,707 specimens preserved.
+Proof coins were sold in protective sets at premium prices and rarely entered circulation, which explains their dramatically superior survival rate.

 Also Read: 100 Most Valuable Indian Head Penny Coins Worth Money (1859 – 1909)